Rick Fuller: World Championship Wrestling (1997–2000)

+World Wrestling Federation (2000–2001)

+Fuller made an appearance in the World Wrestling Federation (WWF) facing Scotty 2 Hotty on October 30, 2000 at the Fleet Center in Boston.
+On May 21, 2001, he faced against Devon Storm at the Hartford Civic Center in Hartford, Connecticut.

-Independent circuit (2000–2014)
+Later Career (2000–2014)

 After the close of WCW, Fuller returned to the independent circuit and, while in East Coast Championship Wrestling joined the stable Alliance of Defiance with Kevin Kelly and Billy Fives in early 2001.
-He would also make an appearances in the World Wrestling Federation (WWF) facing Scotty 2 Hotty on October 30, 2000 at the Fleet Center in Boston.
-On May 21, 2001, he faced against Devon Storm at the Hartford Civic Center in Hartford, Connecticut.

 In December 2001, Fuller assaulted then-referee Barry Ace during a match for NWA New England after he had unintentionally caused Fuller to mistime a wrestling move.
 NWA New England Vice President Vinnie Capelli later made a public statement accepting full responsibility for the incident as Barry Ace was not a fully trained referee at the time.
 Despite this incident, Fuller remained with the promotion and, the following year, he won the NWA New England Heavyweight Championship.
 Several years later, Fuller and Ace both portrayed prison inmates in the film What Doesn't Kill You.

 During 2006, Fuller would continue his feud with Brian Milonas in East Coast Championship Wrestling defeating him on May 6 although he was later eliminated by Milonas in the ECCW "Road to the Championship" Tournament on May 20.
 The following month he debuted New England Championship Wrestling defeating Nat Turner on July 15 although he would later lose to NECW U.S. Champion Eric Shred by disqualification on October 7 and, with Evan Siks, defeated Eddie Edwards and DC Dillinger by disqualification on October 28, 2006.
 Defeating Triplelicious and Chris Green during the next several weeks, he joined Team Nightmare (Evan Siks, Jason Blade and Brian Fury) defeating Team Sabotage (Kristian Frost, John Walters, Eddie Edwards and DC Dillinger) in an 8-man elimination match on December 16, 2006.

 In early 2007, he lost to Abyss in a stretcher match during a Powerhouse Wrestling of New England event on January 27 and, the following month in Big Time Wrestling, defeated Eddie Edwards on February 25 before losing to Mister TA in a dog collar match on March 2, 2007.
 From late 2007 through early 2008, he wrestled for a small company in Fair Haven, Massachusetts called Alliance Championship Wrestling.

 On May 18, 2007, Fuller faced Chaotic Wrestling Heavyweight Champion Brian Milonas in the main event of the Homecoming benefit show in Byfield, Massachusetts, a fundraising event held by Chaotic Wrestling and Fabulous Productions to raise money for charities in the New England area including the Mothers Against Drunk Driving, the Newbury Police Association and the Trista Zinck Scholarship Fund.
 The match, which featured WWE World Heavyweight Champion John Cena as special referee, also saw Vince McMahon in a rare appearance on the independent circuit who attempted to interfere in the match only to be stopped by Cena.